 - Two examiners are invited by the SBMS Honours Committee to assess the research proposal and research report.
 Their feedback will be made available to the students, although examiners have the option of remaining anonymous.
 If appropriate, examiners may be from another department or institution.
-When invited, supervisors are expected to actively participate in the assessment of other students' work during the year. - Research proposal seminars will be examined by a supervisor of the students presenting within that session.
+When invited, supervisors are expected to actively participate in the assessment of other students' work during the year. - Research proposal seminars will be examined by the primary supervisor of the students presenting within that session.
 Each supervisor will examine all speakers within that session.
-A suitable proxy can be recruited provided they have > 3 years post-PhD research experience. - Final research seminars are examined by the research report examiners or two members of the SBMS Honours Committee.
+A suitable proxy can be recruited provided they have > 3 years post-PhD research experience. - Research outcomes seminars are examined by two examiners invited by the SBMS Honours Committee. - Templates of marking sheets used by examiners for the assessment of items of work can be found in the assessment section of the Blackboard site.

-- Templates of marking sheets used by examiners for the assessment of items of work can be found in the learning resources section of the Blackboard site. - Students will be informed of the grading of any item's assessment as soon as possible.
-Students should direct any queries in relation to marks to the Honours Coordinators. - Final results are recommended by the SBMS Honours Co-ordinators to the Head of School, who advises the Executive Dean.
+- Students will be informed of the marking of any item's assessment as soon as possible.
+Students should direct any queries in relation to marks to the Honours Coordinators. - Final results are recommended by the SBMS Honours Coordinators to the Head of School, who advises the Executive Dean.
 The award of various classes of Honours is also made by the Head of School and relevant Executive Dean.